biobuddies/wellplated/documentation/design.md

-## Research Use Only Versus Current Good Manufacturing Practices
+## Research Use Only (RUO) Versus Current Good Manufacturing Practices (CGMP)
-Some features are general and relevant to both approaches.
-Other features are specific or must
+Some features are general and relevant to both contexts.
+Some features only make sense in one context.
+Some features need to be implemented differently in each context.

+The exact approach is intentionally left open and undecided until more information is available.
+Theoretically, possible approaches include:
+* A build for CGMP, which the RUO build extends
+* A common, shared base and two specialized builds

 ## Models
 ### Containers